kineticdial/pb/README.md

   via HTML (`pb serve localhost:8080`) or on the CLI.
 - Lead will not need a full-checkout in 'lazy' mode.
 Instead blobs and trees will be lazy-loaded from any peer providing the SHA1 hash of the object.
-This is so that Lead can adequately host extremely large projects that preclude a full-checkout.
+This is so that Lead can adequately host extremely large projects that preclude a full-checkout†.

 ## Inspiration